-Carrying out its monitoring and advisory activities, the Management Board regularly kept the Supervisory Board informed - in a timely and comprehensive oral and written manner.
-Among other things, the Supervisory Board was informed about:
+Carrying out its monitoring and advisory activities, the management regularly kept the Supervisory Board informed - in a timely and comprehensive oral and written manner - about:

-- all important matters relating to business policy,
+- ▶ all important matters relating to business policy,

 - the course of business,

 - profitability,

-- ▶ the position of the Company and the Group,
+- the situation of the Company and of the Group,

-- strategy and planning,
+- corporate strategy and planning,

-- ▶ the risk situation,
+- the risk situation,

-- risk management, and compliance, as well as
+- risk management and compliance, and

 - ▶ important business events.

-Based on the reports submitted from the Management Board of the general partner, the Supervisory Board discussed all business transactions that were important for the Company in its committees and at its meetings.
-The Management Board of the general partner also discussed the Company's strategic direction with the Supervisory Board.
-The Supervisory Board passed resolutions within the framework of its legal and statutory authority.
+Based on the reports provided by the Management Board of the general partner, the Supervisory Board discussed all significant business transactions in its committees and plenary meetings.
+The Management Board of the general partner discussed the Company's strategic direction with the Supervisory Board.
+The Supervisory Board passed resolutions within its legal and Company statutory authority.

 The Supervisory Board of Fresenius SE & Co.
-KGaA held four regular meetings in 2016 - in March, May, October, and December.
-In addition, there was an extraordinary meeting in September in which the members of the Supervisory Board were informed about the acquisition of the Spanish Hospital Group IDC Salud Holding S.L.U. ("Quirónsalud") by Fresenius Helios, and about the financing of the transaction.
-Before the meetings, the Management Board of the general partner had sent detailed reports and comprehensive approval submissions to the members of the Supervisory Board.
-At the meetings, the Supervisory Board discussed the general business development in detail, based on the reports from the general partner's Management Board.
-In addition, it dealt with important business decisions for the Company.
+KGaA convened for four regular meetings in 2017 - in March, May, October, and December.
+An extraordinary meeting was held in April.
+At this meeting, the members of the Supervisory Board were informed about the acquisition by Fresenius Kabi of Merck KGaA's substitute biopharmaceutical products business ("biosimilars") and the acquisition of Akorn Inc. by Fresenius Kabi and the financing of these transactions.
+Before the meetings, the Management Board of the general partner sent detailed reports and comprehensive approval documents to the members of the Supervisory Board.
+At the meetings, the Supervisory Board discussed in detail the sales and earnings growth, based on the reports provided by the general partner's Management Board.
+They also discussed significant Company decisions.

 All matters requiring Supervisory Board approval were submitted with sufficient time for proper scrutiny.
-After reviewing the related approval documents and detailed consultation with the Management Board of the general partner, the Supervisory Board approved all matters submitted to it.
+After reviewing the related approval documents and following detailed consultation with the Management Board of the general partner, the Supervisory Board approved all matters submitted to it.

-The Supervisory Board was also kept informed between meetings about important business events.
-In addition, the Chairman of the general partner's Management Board regularly informed the Chairman of the Supervisory Board in separate conversations about the current development of the business and forthcoming decisions and discussed these with him.
+The Supervisory Board was also informed about any important business events occurring between meetings.
+In addition, the Chairman of the general partner's Management Board regularly informed the Chairman of the Supervisory Board in separate meetings about the latest development of the business and forthcoming decisions and discussed them with him.